Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Estonian Open Air Museum

-For a cultural outdoor experience, take a short 15-minute drive out of the city center to the Estonian Open Air Museum, where you can check out a reconstruction of a rural village and how the villagers once lived.
-The village comprises 14 farms, a church, a schoolhouse – everything that you would typically find in an 18th-20th-century village.
+For a cultural, outdoor experience, take a short 15-minute drive out of the city centre to the Estonian Open Air Museum, where you can check out a reconstruction of a rural village and how the villagers once lived.
+The village comprises 14 farms, a church, and a schoolhouse – everything that you would typically find in an 18th-20th-century village.

 Mooska Smoke Sauna

 The sauna offered us an amazing opportunity to learn more about local traditions associated with the smoke sauna and to get fully immersed in the experience.
-After you have a good long steam, we were treated to an amazing lunch and had a chance to sample some of their famous smoke cured meats!
+After you had a good long steam, we were treated to an amazing lunch and had a chance to sample some of their famous smoke-cured meats!

 Max and Oksana at Mooska Sauna